tromp/cuckoo/GPU.md

 5. Written by a GPU coding amateur

 So I suspect there's room for at least a doubling of performance.
-To that end I offer the GPU bounty on the [project page](https://github.com/tromp/cuckoo)
+To that end I offer the GPU bounty on the [Cuckoo Cycle homepage](https://github.com/tromp/cuckoo)

 Please help me find the remaning possible optimizations and perhaps help yourself to some Bitcoin Cash in the proces!